Step 5: You Arrive at your Host Institution

 Reception and integration sessions

-As soon as you arrive, locate the office of foreign students and don’t hesitate to go there, tell them you’ve arrived and ask questions.
+As soon as you arrive, locate the office of international students and don’t hesitate to go there, tell them you’ve arrived and ask questions.
 They are there to help you!

 Have you discovered changes to your course equivalence form?
 Report it quickly to your ÉTS program director so he can approve it.
 This can be done by email.